Find an answer fast

 The following is a summary of specific efforts of the Global Compliance Program for this financial year:

 - Global Supplier Requirements.
-All direct merchandise suppliers agree to comply with all applicable laws and with all Lands' End, Inc.'s standards and policies including the Global Compliance Program Requirements (”Requirements”).
+All direct merchandise suppliers agree to comply with all applicable laws and with all Lands' End, Inc.'s standards and policies including the Global Compliance Program Requirements (”Requirements”) and our Vendor Code of Conduct.

 - Global Supplier Training.
 During the vendor onboarding process suppliers are advised of the Lands' End Global Compliance Program Requirements, Vendor Code of Conduct, and additional resources available including the Global Compliance Guidebook.
 All inspectors are trained to provide guidance during the inspection process as issues arise.
 For more challenging issues, vendor and factory leaders can access specific compliance leaders located in certain countries to consult on process improvement methods.